-The Mining and Biodiversity Guideline: Mainstreaming Biodiversity into the Mining Sector, launched in May 2013, is a product of the collaboration between the South African Mining and Biodiversity Forum as well as the departments of environmental affairs and mineral resources.
+The Mining and Biodiversity Guideline: Mainstreaming Biodiversity into the Mining Sector is a product of the collaboration between the South African Mining and Biodiversity Forum as well as the departments of Environmental Affairs and Mineral Resources.
 The guideline seeks to find a balance between economic growth and environmental sustainability and is a key outcome of the Outcome 10 Delivery Agreement.

 The Life: State of Biodiversity Report is symbolic of the culmination of 100 years of science in assessing biological resources and highlighting the status of water resources in the country.